Frequently Asked Questions

 Prices are set by the Chief Firearms Officer for the PAL courses, and instructors use the fees charged in both PAL & Hunting courses to support program staff, renting facilities, paying other instructors, supplying quality firearms and training equipment and more.
 As a result, firearm programs in Ontario are supported through this user-pay system.

 Do you still have questions?
-Just go to the contact page and give David a call or email to get answers to any hunting and firearms related questions.
+Just go to the contact page and give Matt a call or email to get answers to any hunting and firearms related questions.